semaphoreci/docs/docs/examples/deploying_with_git_deploy.md

   - path: /home/semaphore/.ssh/id_rsa_git_deploy
     content: LS0tLS1CRUdJTiBPUEVOU1N...
 ```
 The content of secrets is base64-encoded.
-You can see the file will be
+The file will be
-mounted in Semaphore jobs on the specified path.
+mounted in Semaphore jobs in the specified path.

-## Add the public key to your server
+## Adding the public key to your server

 Copy the content of the public key `id_rsa_git_deploy.pub` to your server's user `~/.authorized_keys` file.

-## Define the deployment pipeline
+## Defining the deployment pipeline

-The last step will be to define our `git-deploy.yml` pipeline:
+The last step is to define our `git-deploy.yml` pipeline, as shown below:
 ```yaml
 # .semaphore/git-deploy.yml
 version: v1.0